 - Drizzle the sauce over the seafood, potatoes, and corn, and sprinkle everything with a little Old Bay and chopped parsley.
 Ready to serve a crowd!

-- Serve the boil with seafood boil sauce, cocktail sauce, tartar sauce, lemon wedges, Cajun garlic butter, or salted melted butter for dipping.
+- Serve the boil with garlic butter seafood sauce, cocktail sauce, tartar sauce, lemon wedges, Cajun garlic butter, or salted melted butter for dipping.

-So for example, if the crab takes 7 minutes to cook and you're also adding shrimp that only takes 2 minutes to cook, you'll add the shrimp 5 minutes after the crab started cooking.
+For example, if the crab legs take 7 minutes to cook and you're also adding fresh shrimp that only takes 2 minutes to cook, you'll add the shrimp 5 minutes after the crab legs start cooking.

 - Crab sections - 7 minutes for cooked (from the grocery store), 17 minutes for whole raw crabs (as in you just caught them out in the water).